Amsterdam Airport Schiphol has its own railway station. It is located under the terminal building of Amsterdam Airport Schiphol.

 The airport is about 18 km from the centrally located Amsterdam Centraal station.
 The train takes about 16 -18 minutes to cover this distance.
 You do not have to change trains.

-The station at the airport has six tracks, with three platforms, each between two tracks.
+The railway station under the airport is operated by the Dutch railway company NS.
+It has six tracks, with three platforms each located between two tracks.

 Although Amsterdam Airport is one of the largest airports in Europe, passengers can easily find their way around.
 The station has six tracks, which can be reached via three platforms.